 However, my favorite way to enjoy this pesto is on top of my homemade 3-ingredient gnocchi.
 When using it as a sauce, I do add a bit more water to make it a thinner pesto.
 It's so simple and tastes great with any vegetable or with fresh spinach mixed in.

 If you haven't noticed, I'm literally obsessed with this Easy Vegan Basil Pesto and add it to a whole lot of recipes on this site!
 It's a staple in my house and I know you're going to be equally obsessed with this delicious & healthy pesto after you make it from scratch.
 Enjoy!

 - ½ cup raw cashews soaked 30 minutes in warm water

-- 1 small garlic clove or ½ tsp garlic powder
+- 1 small garlic clove or ½ teaspoon garlic powder

 - 2 tablespoon pine nuts or sunflower/pumpkin seeds